 Neat, how else can Genesis make my life easier?

-It provides a common tooling interface for working with and managing these deployments, whether it's using bosh-init to deploy under the hood.
+It provides a common tooling interface for working with and managing these deployments, whether it’s using [bosh-init](https://github.com/cloudfoundry/bosh-init, the micro BOSH plugin, or standard bosh to deploy under the hood.

 Pulling in upstream scaffolding for its templates, allows you to get started even quicker by utilizing pre-created global/site templates for the BOSH releases you wish to deploy.
 Many of these are parameterized in a way that getting started with them is a matter of